 The procedure of starting a branch in Belgium

-The procedure to start a branch is not entirely the same as that required to open a company in Belgium because of the fact that the branch does not need to have its own Articles of Association.
+The procedure to start a branch in 2021 is not entirely the same as that required to open a company in Belgium because of the fact that the branch does not need to have its own Articles of Association.
 Instead, as highlighted below in the section offering information on required documents, the foreign company will provide its own Articles, translated as needed.
 You will also need to open a bank account in Belgium in order to deposit the share capital.

 A special business permit is required for the branch in certain business sectors.
 This is needed before the branch office actually commences the activities and can be required for banking, insurance, medical and pharmaceutical activities and others.